bibicortesb/MechaCar_Statistical_Analysis-/README.md

 <img width="553" alt="Screen Shot 2023-01-23 at 21 59 07" src="https://user-images.githubusercontent.com/114015620/214209536-ef1987d4-93a1-46cf-bec8-4b77f92c7ffc.png">

 The p-value = 1.
-It is greater than 0.05, therefore, the Ho is rejcted.
+It is greater than 0.05, therefore, the Ho is not rejcted.

 Lot 2